NicoJanE/NicoJanE/README.md

-## Gists Covering Tools and Techniques
+## Tools & Recipes

-While some of these Gists are specific to my hardware, they may still provide useful guidance for others.
+Many of these Gists provide practical guidance and examples, even if some are hardware-specific.

 ### LLM General